Schoharie limousine crash: Withdrawn plea deal

 In July 2020 it was reported that a plea bargain was being considered.
 Mallery, according to lawyers for the victims' families, feared the case may be too complex for a jury to understand; she confirmed her office had been talking to Hussain's attorneys.
 In September 2021, Hussain pleaded guilty to 20 counts of criminally negligent homicide on the expectation that he would be sentenced to five years of probation and a thousand hours of community service to include public speaking appearances, and would be banned for life from working in the transportation industry.
 The plea bargain was criticized by victims' families for not including mandatory prison time.

 Almost a year later, at the sentencing, state Supreme Court Justice Peter Lynch, who had taken over for the retired Bartlett, insisted that Hussain accept a prison sentence of 11/3–4 years, citing removal of the decal from the limousine as evidence that Hussain had willfully broken the law by continuing to operate it commercially, and calling the plea deal "completely disingenuous and unacceptable to this court."
 In response, Hussain's attorneys formally withdrew his guilty plea.
 Kindlon expressed surprise and told the media that he and the prosecutors would plan for a trial.
 Chad Siegel, Hussain's other attorney, said Lynch had taken the removal of the decal "out of context".

 Victims' family members who were present expressed surprise and gratitude, faulting Mallery for accepting a deal they saw as too lenient.

 Local, state and federal officials praised Lynch's decision.
 Rep. Elise Stefanik, Republican from Schuylerville, called it "a step forward" and repeated her call for the FBI to be held accountable regarding Shahed's role in the 2009 terrorism plot.
 Hussain's lawyers filed an appeal, arguing Lynch had exceeded his authority in rejecting the deal, particularly after he had already completed more than half of the thousand hours of community service he expected to be sentenced to.

+Hussain filed suit to force the court to accept the plea deal, and lost.
+In late April 2023, the Appellate Division of the state Supreme Court rejected his appeal and denied permission to appeal to the Court of Appeals, New York's highest court.
+The trial was held for May.